 The ocean remains one of the most vast, mysterious and diverse places on our planet.
 But as we’ve learned, it’s vulnerable to something as simple as the human touch.

-Every day our oceans are being threatened by pollution and as you might expect, marine life is suffering at an alarming rate.
+Every day our environment is being threatened by ocean pollution and, as you might expect, marine life is suffering at an alarming rate.

 The numbers to support this?
 Flat out scary.

 Ocean pollution affects more than 817 animal species around the world, a figure that has increased 23% in the last 5 years alone.
 Plastic is one of the most common causes of ocean pollution, but it’s not the only thing harming our seas.
 There are several tangible steps you can take to help reduce ocean pollution today.
 Read on for more ocean pollution facts.

 The majority of the waste we produce on land eventually reaches the oceans, whether intentionally or not — and there are various ways by which this happens.
 For example:

 - Toxic chemicals

 - Maritime transportation